Center for Talented Youth

 The Johns Hopkins Center for Talented Youth (CTY) is a gifted education program for school-age children founded in 1979 by psychologist Julian Stanley at Johns Hopkins University.
 It was established as a research study into how academically advanced children learn and became the first program to identify academically talented students through above-grade-level testing and provide them with challenging learning opportunities.

 CTY offers summer, online, and family programs to students from around the world and has nearly 30,000 program enrollments annually.
 CTY is accredited for students in grades K to 12 by the Middle States Association of Colleges and Schools.

 CTY published the Imagine magazine that provided educational opportunities and resources and student-written content for middle and high school students.
 The magazine was discontinued in June 2018.

 History

-In 2022, about one-third of CTY's summer sessions were canceled due to a lack of staffing and staff background checks not clearing in time.
+Background

+Dr. Julian Stanley, a psychology professor at Johns Hopkins University, launched the initial talent search in 1972, aiming to discover and support intellectually gifted students.
+Initially named SMPY (The Study of Mathematically Precocious Youth), the program primarily focused on nurturing mathematical aptitude.
+In 1980, the CTY Summer Programs officially commenced, offering educational opportunities during the summer at St. Mary's College of Maryland.

+Beginnings

+The Center for Talented Youth (CTY) traces its origins back to the Office of Talent Identification and Development (OTID), which marked the early stages of the organization.
+OTID emerged through the merger of Dr. Julian Stanley's Study for Mathematically Precocious Youth (SMPY) and the Program for Verbally Gifted Youth (PVGY).
+Subsequently, the program was renamed the Center for the Advancement of Academically Advanced Youth (CTY).
+Initially, Dr. William C. George served as the first Director of the integrated program, a position later assumed by Dr. William G. Durden in 1982.
+In the beginning, the residential program was established in St. Mary's, with 109 students participating in its inaugural year.
+However, in 1980, CTY expanded its reach by initiating a Talent Search across the United States to identify gifted students.
+While the program at St. Mary's concluded by the end of the 1981 summer, CTY's growth was propelled by two locations: Carlisle and Lancaster, which played a significant role in shaping the organization's present-day stature.